 RSF was really exciting.
 So were the people around me.
 Once RSF was over, I returned to Fuga, but I didn’t feel that kind of stimulation from any of the work at Fuga.

-Then I heard about Oshii’s Mystery Article File, and I didn’t understand it but it seemed intriguing.
+Then I heard about Oshii’s Mystery Case File, and I didn’t understand it but it seemed intriguing.
 I wanted to work on something that gave me the same stimulation that RSF did.
 Well, that job turned out to be pretty difficult (laughs).

 It was the same while I was working on that, Patlabor, and even Tomcat, but back then I hated being told that my work tends towards the same style.
 That’s why I chose to work on a variety of projects, and I feel that I’ve done so.